[ ESO ]

 <OBS_ID>/sci_raw

-All raw science frames (DPR.CATG=SCIENCE) for the OB are contained in this directory.
-For descriptions of raw science data look at: SINFONI pipeline pages.
+All raw science frames (DPR.CATG=SCIENCE) from the OB are contained in this directory.

 <OBS_ID>/sci_proc